Grade Point Average Requirements

 sorority chapter.
 The chapter may not function as a organization, maintain or

 recruit members, or operate any facility on or off campus in relation

 In order to maintain your LTU Greek Life eligibility a student must meet the following criteria:

-- Be a full time Lawrence Tech undergraduate student.
+- Be a Lawrence Tech undergraduate student.

 - Meet the GPA requirements for LTU: 2.0 cumulative.
 Each organization may have their own specific requirements that must also be met.